Have you ever just looked at your house and were just disappointed in how it looks?

 Although we talked through this entire article about how great a repaint of your house is, you should know that the price of this project can be dramatic.

-How much does it cost to hire a professional painter can vary based on size, the business, the paint, and dozens of different factors.
+How much it costs to hire a professional painter can vary based on size, the business, the paint, and dozens of different factors.

 Most painting contractors will have a formula you can use to figure out their rates.

-As a rough estimation, we can tell you that an interior paint job of a whole house can be nearly $10,000 or even more.
+As a rough estimation, we can tell you that an interior paint job for a whole house can be nearly $10,000 or even more.